 Step 4: Run the quick-start app

-Now that you have set up your Google Developers Console project and configured the quick-start app, the app is ready to run.
+Now that you have set up your Google API Console project and configured the quick-start app, the app is ready to run.

 Because you registered